 The current Nutrient Reference Value of vitamin D3 is 200 IU (5µg).

 Why are there so many strengths of SunVit-D3?

 We have launched the high strengths of SunVit-D3 in response to requests from Consultants, GPs and Healthcare professionals in the UK for a high-quality vitamin D3 product manufactured under GMP in the UK.
 All our production batches are tested and come with a Certification of Analysis.

 How many tablets are in a pack?

-All of our packs come in 28 film coated tablets, except the 50,000IU high strength SunVit-D3 supplements which come in packs of 15 film-coated tablets and 10 capsules respectively.
+All of our packs come in 28 film coated tablets or capsules, except the 50,000IU high strength SunVit-D3 supplements which come in packs of 15 film-coated tablets and 10 capsules respectively.
 Please see the Vitamin D3 product page

 for more information.